 I have no problem being overly friendly when I’m socializing.
 I like to make others feel at ease, feel listened to, feel cared about, and important.
 I get overstimulated easily when it comes to conflict and confrontation, and I try very hard not to push people’s buttons.
 I want my friends and family to enjoy the time they spend with me.

 But I’m learning that there must be balance.
 INFJs (or any other personality type!) shouldn’t feel the need to devote themselves to others 100 percent of the time.
 It leaves us burned out, stressed, and not our best selves.
 We can’t make anyone happy if we aren’t happy ourselves.
 We need our quiet thinking time — and restorative solitude — in order to be there for others.

 The INFJ Chameleon

-And don’t be offended if I’m not outwardly happy.
-Most of the time when I’m not smiling, I’m just catering to reflective or anxious thoughts.
+And don’t be offended if I’m not outwardly happy all the time.
+Most of the time when I’m not smiling, I’m just turned inward, romping in my inner playground.
 You’re welcome to talk to me to break me out of my head, but please don’t place your expectations on me.
 I can’t be who you want me to be 100 percent of the time.
-In the times I’m not, let me have my resting sad face.
+In the times that I’m not, let me have my resting sad face.

 More INFJ Resources